A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Linear Chain Reasoning

-\paragraph{Alignment.} Prompt-only alignment is widely reported in linear chain reasoning and appears to be the dominant regime in the majority of approaches \cite{p1,p2,p58,p72}.
+\paragraph{Adaptation.} Prompt-only adaptation is widely reported in linear chain reasoning and appears to be the dominant regime in the majority of approaches \cite{p1,p2,p58,p72}.
 Supervised tuning with instruction-based or adapter-style methods is also common, supporting anomaly detection with synthetic supervision \cite{p13}, text-guided generation \cite{p44}, temporal graph reasoning \cite{p59}, and multimodal temporal language models \cite{p85}.
 Hybrid pipelines that combine supervised and reinforcement components appear in a smaller subset of works, including agentic RAG over time series tasks, event inference from win probability series, slow-thinking forecasting with reinforced LLMs, and structured multimodal reasoning \cite{p6,p50,p87,p97}.
-No works in this set rely solely on reinforcement or preference alignment without supervision.
+No works in this set rely solely on reinforcement or preference optimization without supervision.